Rolisteam/rolisteam/README.md

 # Community

-Want to discuss and share your resources ? http://forum.rolisteam.org/
+Want to discuss and share your resources ?
+Join our Discord ! https://discord.gg/MrMrQwX
 ## Mailing list
 We also use this mailing to speak technical issues or roadmap. https://lists.fdn.fr/wws/info/rolisteam